AzzaiterasFiesteras/Future-Engineers-2026/README.md

 ### Presentation
 Our team´s robot is called WALLE.
 WALLE was designed for the Future Engineers challenge of the World Robot Olympiad.
 In this challenge we must complete 2 rounds.
 The first one, called Open Challenge, consists of completing 3 full laps around a board whose internal walls are placed randomly.
 The second, called Obstacle Challenge, also requires three laps on a board changing, but with the added difficulty of avoiding obstacles.
 Depending on the obstacles´colors (red or green) it must be avoided from the right side or the left side.
 > [!WARNING]
-> Click the arrow below 👇 to expand the **Table of Contents**.
+> Click the link below 👇 to see more information.
-> Every item is a clickable link to a folder or README file in this repository.
 > [For more information click here](Introduccion/Objetivo.md)

 ### Initial Conditions
 To properly carry out this project, this robot has been previously designed according to some specific rules and conditions.
 We had complete freedom to use any material, such as plastic, wood or even Lego pieces.
 However, we had an limitation in the robot´s size.
 The robot can not exceed 30cm x 30cm.
 We adapted its design in all these conditions, with special care in the front steering gear, since it was not allow to make turns with the independent motors´control as they had to be conected in the same pin.
 This force us to design a front steering gear with a servomotor.
 > [!WARNING]
-> Click the arrow below 👇 to expand the **Table of Contents**.
+> Click the link below 👇 to see more information.
-> Every item is a clickable link to a folder or README file in this repository.
 > [For more information click here](Condiciones_Previas/Condiciones_Previas.md)

 ## Materials and hardware - software relation